NebraZKP/upa/verification/README.md

 1. Go to https://docs.nebra.one/developer-guide/deployments
 2. Copy the current `upa.instance` into a JSON file named `upa_instance.json` located in the current `verification` directory.
 (If you use a different filename, modify the `.env` file accordingly.)
 3. Copy the current `upa.config` into a JSON file named `upa_config.json` located in the current directory.
 (If you use a different filename, modify the `.env` file accordingly.)
-4. Assign the `RPC_ENDPOINT` variable in the `.env` file with an RPC endpoint.
+4. Assign the `CHAIN_ENDPOINT` variable in the `.env` file with an RPC endpoint.
 (A free endpoint is fine; only a single query will be made.)

 ## Verification
 From the current `verification` directory, run the script using the command